Follow the leader – it all starts with you!

 The University of Wisconsin-Madison has created a program called Becoming the Employer of Choice that helps farmers improve their human resources skills.
 Part of this program examines workplace culture and how to build, improve and maintain it.
 An employee survey – Working on this Farm is presented as an important first step in understanding how the team sees the culture.
 The survey results are used to take actionable steps to improve the workplace culture.
 It’s simple, but not something that every farm manager undertakes.

 As we progress through this series about managing people, self-evaluation for leaders will be an ongoing theme.
-A key element of effective leadership is continuous self-evaluation and making the necessary changes to optimize team performance and fulfillment.
+A key element of effective leadership is continuous self-evaluation and making the necessary changes to optimize team performance and fulfilment.

 An article by Diane Gottsman that ran in Inc. magazine a few years ago provides a compelling list of questions to help leaders self-assess their influence on employees and workplace culture such as: